-Gates served in the Air Force as an intelligence officer and in the Central Intelligence Agency.
+Gates served in the Air Force as an intelligence officer and in the Central Intelligence Agency (CIA).
 He also served on the staff of the National Security Council.
 He returned to the CIA in 1979 and held other security positions.
 In 1991 he was appointed Director of the CIA.
-After retiring from the CIA he was engaged in various academic pursuits and became president of Texas A&M University in 1999.
+After retiring from the CIA he was engaged in various academic pursuits and became president of Texas A & M University in 1999.

 Gates was appointed Secretary of Defense in 2006 by President George W. Bush and was retained in that office by President Barack Obama.
-This action was unusual as most Presidents of the United States will replace the cabinet members of their predecessors with their own people.
+He was named the Native Sons and Daughters' Kansan of the Year in 2009.

 Entry: Gates, Robert

 Author information: Judge Pierron serves on the Kansas Court of Appeals and has an interest in Kansas history.

 Date Modified: August 2013

 The author of this article is solely responsible for its content.